anje123/alertus-transcription-service/readme.md

 * To get all Transcription:
     * GET /api/transcribe

-* To get all Transcription:
+* To get all Transcription By SessionId:
     * GET /api/transcribe/{SessionId}

 * To get One Transcription By Id: